The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 It's all on them.

-The pressure's on Obama's gonna compromise and put his Medicare stuff and the entitlements on the table.
+The pressure's on Obama's going to compromise and put his Medicare stuff and their entitlements on the table.

 I don't think they care about Pelosi anymore, frankly.